JunyaoPu/junyaopu.github.io/_posts/2022-06-01-Academic-Research-1.markdown

 </style>
 <img class="center" src="/assets/images/research_day1/From_Correlation_To_Convolutional_layer_31024_3.png" alt="sheet_3">

 Everything in the above formulation was good, however, this is just my initial idea for the TT-Conv layer that dates back to 2021.
-My thesis actually utilized a superior TT-Conv layer formulation that employed a brilliant trick to compute multiple filters with multiple images simultaneously, instead of computing each activation map individually.
+My thesis actually utilized a superior TT-Conv layer formulation that employed a brilliant idea to compute multiple filters with multiple images simultaneously, instead of computing each activation map individually.

 # What's next
 A more efficient TT-Conv formulation will be presented.